Updated 17th September 2020

 Our goal is for you to be able to shop with us without creating waste that can’t be composted at home.
 We’re not there yet but here’s what we’re doing at the moment:

 We have a large food refill section and we are always looking for ways to increase our variety in this area.
-You can bring in your own containers, buy some Onya bags or Rethink bags or use our paper bags when shopping in this section.
+You can bring in your own containers, buy some Onya bags or Rethink bags or use our paper bags.
 We also provide refills for personal care and homecare products.
-To make easy use of the refill section we have now put dedicated workspaces - our Refill Stations - in 3 of our 6 stores and are working on having them in all stores by July 2019.
-You can still use your own containers in our other stores but, they just need to be weighed at the counter before you fill them.
+To make easy use of the refill section we have now put dedicated workspaces - our Refill Stations - in all our stores.
+Our latest initiative is to provide a refill section for frozen fruit and vegetables.
+This is gradually being implemented in all our stores.

-We also supply alternatives to assist with the reduction of single use plastic such as stainless-steel drink bottles, straws and meal containers, reusable food wraps, wooden brushes for dishes and bamboo toothbrushes.
+We supply alternatives to assist with the reduction of single use plastic such as stainless-steel drink bottles, straws and meal containers, reusable food wraps, wooden brushes for dishes, bamboo toothbrushes and silk dental floss.
+We also sell cotton masks as Covid-19 has now produced a flush of new plastic waste in the form of disposable masks.

-We have worked with all our suppliers to send us goods packed with compostable packing fill instead of polystyrene and we challenge any supplier sending us over-packaged goods - it is one of the reasons we may decide not to stock a product.
+We are working with all our suppliers to send us goods packed with compostable packing fill instead of polystyrene and we challenge any supplier sending us over-packaged goods - it is one of the reasons we may decide not to stock a product.

 All our stores separate waste into compost, recyclable waste and landfill waste.
 We have reduced our landfill waste from 7271kg in 2016 to 5694kg in 2020.

-We provide recycled boxes for your shopping and encourage you to bring in any clean plastic shopping bags for reuse by other customers.
-We phased out all single use shopping bags from our stores a while ago and we provide Boomerang bags and Commonsense Borrow Bags if you need to borrow a bag.
-We also sell a variety of reusable shopping bags including our own organic, fair trade cotton one.
+We provide recycled boxes for your shopping and also sell a variety of reusable shopping bags including our own organic, fair trade cotton one.

 We offer free pallets to customers – great for standing gardens and other things.